 Give me more.
 All good.
 So, so good.
 There is something when you have a bowlful of this curry with my favorite rice.
 Ultimate soul warming, comfort food for me!!

-The term “Cà Ri Gà” is Vietnamese and can be broken down into two main components for easier understanding: “Cà Ri” is derived from the word “curry,” and “Gà” means “chicken” in Vietnamese.
+The term “Cà Ri Gà” is Vietnamese and has two main components: “Cà Ri” is derived from the word “curry,” and “Gà” means “chicken” in Vietnamese.

 So, the literal translation of “Cà Ri Gà” is “Chicken Curry.”
 A curry made with chicken, adapted to fit the local Vietnamese flavors and ingredients.